pagemachine/ats/Documentation/Security/Index.rst

 *users:cleanup* needs the sysfolder ID containing the users as parameter.

-By default all unfinished applications are deleted **after 30 days**.
-Users are deleted when the last login was **two years ago**.
-Both timespans are configurable via TypoScript.
+By default all unfinished applications are deleted **after 30 days** (measured by creation date, not last change).
+Users are deleted when their last login was **two years ago**.
+Both timespans are configurable via TypoScript (See :doc:`Configuration<../Configuration/Index>`, "Cleanup Settings").